wobsoriano/vue-clerk/docs/composables/use-user.md

 async function updateUser() {
-  // updated data via an api point const updateMeta = await fetch('/api/updateMetadata') if (!updateMeta.message === 'success')
+  // updated data via an api point const updateMeta = await fetch('/api/updateMetadata')

+  // Check if the update was successful if (!updateMeta.message === 'success')
     throw new Error('Error updating')

-  user.value.reload()
+  // If the update was successful, reload the user data user.value.reload()
 }
 </script>